acoravos/healthcare-blockchains/README.md

-# Where are the healthcare-related blockchains?

 _UPDATE: As of July 25, 2018, we have combined efforts with the Mt Sinai [Center for Biomedical Blockchain Research](http://biomedicalblockchain.org/) to launch an interactive landscape map and open-source registry of biomedical blockchains.
-[Check out the map](https://db.biomedicalblockchain.org/), and submit new project [here](https://db.biomedicalblockchain.org/submit)!_
+[Check out the map](https://db.biomedicalblockchain.org/), and submit a new project [here](https://db.biomedicalblockchain.org/submit)._

 _Learn more about why we took on this project in our [STAT News July 2018 Op-Ed](https://www.statnews.com/2018/07/25/blockchains-biomedicine-health-care-buyer-be-informed/)._

+# Where are the healthcare-related blockchains?
 ![healthcare blockchain](healthcare-blockchain.png)
 We've drafted an open-source landscape map for healthcare-related blockchains.
 This repository was inspired by conversations with [Paul](https://github.com/pfletcherhill) from [PatientBank](https://www.patientbank.us) and Chris from [Hashed Health](https://hashedhealth.com).
 We wanted to answer the question: *Who is working on blockchain-related technologies for our industry?*